 If you don’t recognise the duplicate transaction you must contact your banking provider immediately who will help to rectify the issue and explain what will happen next.

-For Suits Me customers, we will help you to go through your account and get to the bottom of it.
+For Suits Me® customers, we will help you to go through your account and get to the bottom of it.
 If it looks fraudulent, we will cancel your card and order a new one for you so no other money can leave your account.
-However, you can also block your card via your online banking or mobile banking app.
+However, you can also block your card via your online account or mobile app.